 Litter decomposition is important for ecosystem function, given its role in nutrient cycling, net ecosystem carbon balance, and the growth of soil organisms (Smith & Smith 2007, Capek et al. 2018).
 Although soil fauna, precipitation and substrate quality are known to strongly influence decomposition in species rich, tropical lowland forests (Aerts 1994, Barajas-Guzmán & Álvarez-Sánchez 2003, Powers et al. 2009, Waring 2012, Barantal et al. 2012), the role of nutrient availability is less clear, both due to a paucity of decomposition studies in large scale, long-term fertilization experiments (ref), which is the most direct way to test for nutrient limitation at the ecosystem scale (ref), and due to conflicting results (FIND BETTER REF Hobbie & Vitousek 2000).
 The goal of this study is to test nutrient limitation to litter and wood decomposition in a large-scale, long-term fertilization experiment in a species rich, lowland wet forest in Costa Rica.

 Nutrient limitation is defined as XYZ.
 Nitrogen (N) and phosphorus (P) are macronutrients that limit primary producers in species rich, tropical lowland wet forests (e.g. Alvarez-Clare et al. 2013, Wright et al. 2018, Viana-Cunha et al. 2022).
-In contrast, thesoil microbial heterotrophs is carbon, not nutrient limited (Ekblad and Nordgren 2002, Demoling et al. 2007, Kamble and Bååth 2014, Soong et al. 2020).
+In contrast, the growth of soil microbial heterotrophs is carbon, not nutrient limited (Ekblad and Nordgren 2002, Demoling et al. 2007, Kamble and Bååth 2014, Soong et al. 2020).
 Still, stoichiometric nutrient ratios in microbial tissues are much narrower than those of plant tissue (Sterner and Elser 2002, Cleveland and Liptzin 2007, Manzoni et al. 2010, Yuan and Chen 2009), so that stoichiometric constraints can cause microbial limitation to growth on fresh leaf litter by nitrogen, phosphorus, or other nutrients (e.g. Elser et al. 2007, Kaspari and Yanoviak 2009, Fanin et al. 2014).
 Decomposer microorganisms take up nutrients from the soil, so that soil fertility may be an important determinant of microbial nutrient limitation (Camezind 2012).

 Various field fertilization experiments show that N and P added singly do not alter decomposition significantly (Hobbie & Vitouseket al. 2000, McGroddy et al. 2004, Barantal et al. 2012). simultaneous N and P addition increase decomposition (Hobbie & Vitousek 2000, Barantal et al. 2012), with increases of up to 60% in mass loss relative to controls (Barantal et al. 2012).
-Other studies find But in other tropical forests, N addition alone reduced (Zhang et al. 2020), and P addition alone increased, leaf litter decomposition rate (Kaspari et al. 2008).
+Other studies find ?
+But in other tropical forests, N addition alone reduced (Zhang et al. 2020), and P addition alone increased, leaf litter decomposition rate (Kaspari et al. 2008).
 A recent meta-analysis of tropical lowland forest N and P fertilization experiments shows widespread P limitation to several microbial processes, but not litter decomposition, in tropical lowland forests (Camezind et al. 2017).

-Also lifted from camenzind: “On the other hand, the meta-analysis on factors controlling leaf litter decomposi- tion in tropical forests conducted by Waring (2012) reported a large amount of unexplained variation and only little impact of litter nutrient concentrations on decomposition; this was possibly due to other factors such as soil fauna and secondary metabolites not accounted for in her analysis.
-Indeed, leaf litter decompo- sition in a lowland tropical forest of French Guiana was driven by larger soil fauna and correlated well with con- densed tannin but not with P concentrations despite very low soil P concentrations (Coq et al. 2010).”
+Also lifted from camenzind: “On the other hand, the meta-analysis on factors controlling leaf litter decomposition in tropical forests conducted by Waring (2012) reported a large amount of unexplained variation and only little impact of litter nutrient concentrations on decomposition; this was possibly due to other factors such as soil fauna and secondary metabolites not accounted for in her analysis.
+Indeed, leaf litter decomposition in a lowland tropical forest of French Guiana was driven by larger soil fauna and correlated well with condensed tannin but not with P concentrations despite very low soil P concentrations (Coq et al. 2010).”